PairHits program

 --append

-Append results to the end of output file if it exists (see also option -w).
-Default setting is as per configuration file; if not specified there, the file will be overwritten.
+Append results to the end of output file if it exists (see also the -w option).
+The default setting is as per configuration file; if not specified there, the file will be overwritten.

 -b value